olakunlealabede/bike-sharing/README.md

 This visualization shows the number of bike trips broken down by gender for each day of the week by each Usertype.
 <img width="794" alt="tab5" src="https://user-images.githubusercontent.com/89113627/150619692-676331ff-5c92-4aae-9a3d-cbefafa0c388.png">

+# Summary
+In conclusion, bikesharing is usually very popular in busy metropolitan areas, where occupied real estate is densely packed and parking spaces are rare to find.
+The user base is made up mostly of male subscribers which provides moderate income for the program.
+More effort should be put on publicity to attract female riders though male subscribers seem like a reliable market.
+Although, main usage seems to be busy around morning and evening commute times.

+Below are two additional visualizations suggested for future analysis, given the data provided:

+trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours;
+average trip duration, by birth year, by gender, to explore if there is any difference in male or female riders as they age.